alexewerlof/micromustache/README.md

 * It does not have any `dependency` which means there's zero change for malicious packages to your runtime security at risk.
+* The code is small.
+More code ~ more bugs and more places for bugs to hide and breed.
+The feature set and API surface is intentionally kept minimalistic to avoid complex logic.
+There's only enough code that needs to be.
 * It's only published with 2 factor authentication by the main author and no third party or automated deployment system is used.
 * It does not use any regular expression which reduces the risk for [Regex DDos](https://medium.com/@liran.tal/node-js-pitfalls-how-a-regex-can-bring-your-system-down-cbf1dc6c4e02)